-Count Function Count () As Integer Retrieves the numb per of users in the collection.
-GetAddedUsers Function GetAddedUsers () As Users Gets the collection of users that were added since the original Users collection was instantiated, or since this method was last called.
+Count Function Count () As Integer Retrieves the num per of users in the collection.
+GetAddedUsers Function GetAddedUsers () As Users of users that were added since the original Users collection or since this method was last called.
 GetModifiedUsers Function GetModifiedUsers () As Users Gets the collection of users that may have been modified since the original Users collection was instantiated, or since this method was last called.
 Item Function Item (Index As Integer) As User Returns the User at Index in the collection.

-Appendix B

-Using Tags
+Appendix B Using Tags